openturns/openturns/python/doc/user_manual/user_manual.rst

 User manual for the Python interface
 ====================================

-This is the user manual for the Python bindings to the OpenTURNS library.
+This is the user manual for the Python bindings of the library.

 .. todo::